TheCyberLocal/Blind75-Docs/blind75-collection/1d-dynamic-programming/longest-increasing-subsequence/problem.md

 	n = len(nums)
 	dp = array of size n initialized to 1 for i from 1 to n:
-		for j from 0 to i-1:
+		for j from 0 to i - 1:
 			if nums[i] > nums[j]:
 				dp[i] = max(dp[i], dp[j] + 1)
 	return max(dp)